-How Can an Employee Prove That His Business Expenses Are Valid?
+How Can an Employee Prove Their Business Expenses Are Valid?

-IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses, provides detailed information on how to prove expenses.
+IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses, provides detailed information on how employees can prove expenses.
 Proof of an expense includes the following three items:

 - Adequate records